Ernesto Tiburcio

 Political polarization can have detrimental effects on democratic governance by undermining electoral accountability due to biases in how voters consume and process information.
 A growing literature, mostly from high-income countries, has identified promising interventions for reducing negative feelings towards out-partisans, and for increasing ideologically opposed information internalization by prompting citizens to be aware of biases stemming from emotions or partisanship.
 To assess whether these types of interventions can contribute to counterattitudinal information consumption and internalization, we evaluate the effectiveness of different depolarization treatments combined with a bias alert within a survey of nearly 2,500 respondents from a nationally representative panel in the heavily polarized context of Mexico.
 Videos designed to foster empathy and emphasize shared identities reduce partisan polarization by improving attitudes toward those from opposing parties.
 However, these depolarizing treatments do not increase the consumption and internalization of ideologically opposed information.
 A nudge encouraging individuals to adopt an open mindset before engaging with ideologically opposed information, in contrast, does lead to greater information internalization.
 These findings provide insights into the potential and shortcomings of scalable interventions that can help citizens process politically relevant information, regardless of their partisan affiliations.

-Taking One for the Team: Shocks at Destination and Household’s Supply of Migrants (with Gustavo Fajardo, Emilio Gutiérrez, and Horacio Larreguy) [Submitted]
+Taking One for the Team: Shocks at Destination and Household’s Supply of Migrants (with Gustavo Fajardo, Emilio Gutiérrez, and Horacio Larreguy) [Reviewing]

 We study how unemployment shocks in the US affect Mexican households’ migration decisions.
 We emphasize households at origin (as opposed to individuals) as the migration decision-making units.
 We show that negative changes in US labor market conditions, which diffuse through household members at destination to those at origin, generate a stronger reaction from more skilled Mexican households that have members abroad than less skilled households.
 We argue that the relative magnitudes of income and substitution effects drive this differential response across households with varying skill levels.
 These results also inform the literature on selection patterns in international migration, which suggests a new channel through which negative shocks in the host economy negatively affect the skill composition of subsequent migrants.

-The effect of immigration on the electoral behavior of migrants (with Vicky Fouka and Marco Tabellini) [Draft coming soon]
+The effect of immigration on the electoral behavior of migrants (with Vicky Fouka and Marco Tabellini) [Draft available upon request]

 Magazuela, myth of reality? (with Rachel Funk Fordham, Jake Grumbach, and Dorothy Kronick)